thephez/docs-core/docs/reference/block-chain-serialized-blocks.md

 > 🚧 **Superseded in Dash Core 20**
 >
 > This block reward reallocation process was superseded by the [treasury
-> expansion](#treasury-expansion) approved by the network in 2023.
-Once the related hard fork in
+> expansion](#treasury-expansion) that was approved by the network in 2023 and subsequently
-> Dash Core 20.0.0 occurs, the process described below will no longer be active.
+> activated by the v20 hard fork at block 1987776.

 Dash Core v0.16 included logic to gradually adjust the block reward allocation once the BIP-9 activation threshold was met.
-The reward reallocation was signaled via BIP-9 bit 5 and was activated at block 1374912 upon signalling by a sufficient number of blocks.
+The reward reallocation was signaled via BIP-9 bit 5 and was activated at block 1374912 upon signaling by a sufficient number of blocks.

 This reallocation will eventually result in miners receiving 40% of the non-governance block subsidy and masternodes receiving 60% of it rather than the 50/50 split that was used for several years.